 Flight attendants represent one of the largest job categories in the airline industry.
 Airlines in the US currently employ approximately 99,000 flight attendants and hire almost 8,000 more each year.
-At The Travel Academy, we train students from 18 years of age to individuals in their 60’s that have been hired as flight attendants and many other travel industry careers.
-Without our training, 96% of people that apply to become a flight attendant do not get to a final interview.
+At The Travel Academy, we train people from 18 years old into their 60s to be hired as flight attendants and in many other travel careers."The teachers were amazing.
+They taught me everything I needed to know."

 The minimum hiring requirements for becoming a flight attendant are:

 - Have a clean criminal background for at least 10 years (no felonies)